cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

     checkersd_i:standalone-alpine start
 ```

-And to get Alice's mnemonic, so as to reuse it elsewhere, run:
+Finally, to get Alice's mnemonic so as to reuse it elsewhere, run:

 ```sh
 $ docker run --rm -it \